pixelastic/norska/README.md

 `./src/style.css` is the CSS entrypoint.
 You can use `@import` statement to further split your code into logical chunks.
-Tailwind is automatically included, with a custom config (you can overwrite it with `--tailwindConfigFile`).
-All CSS classes not actually used in the final HTML will be discarded.
+Tailwind is automatically included, with a custom config.
+All CSS classes not actually used in the final HTML will be discarded (except for those starting with `ais-` or `js-`).

 `./src/script.js` is the JavaScript entrypoint.
 It will be compiled through Babel and Webpack to produce one file.

 Other static assets found in `./src` will be copied to `./dist`, keeping the same directory structure.

-You can overwrite the list of extensions copied by passing the `--assetsExtensions` argument.
+### Watch

 Running `norska watch` will build everything the same way but will also open a live-server of the `./dist` folder on [http://localhost:8083][1] (use `--port` to change the port).

+### Screenshot

+You can take screenshots of pages (to use in OpenGraph data for example) by using the `norska screenshot` command.
+This will create a `screenshot.png` file of the website in your source folder.

+Use `--url` to change the page to capture (this is relative to the destination root), and `--output` to change where to save the file.
+You can take screenshots of specific DOM elements by passing the `--selector` argument along with a CSS selector.

 ## Configuration